 The Gorges du Verdon is one of the largest canyons in Europe.
 It was carved by the Verdon River, which flows for 15.5 miles and empties into the man-made lake Lac de Sainte-Croix.
 The limestone cliffs range in height throughout the canyon but soar, at times, to 0.4 miles.
 The views are spectacular from the clifftops.

 And the shimmering turquoise water?
-The natural and magical color of the Verdon River comes from a combination of a specific algae and fluoride.
+The natural and magical color of the Verdon River comes from a combination of specific algae and fluoride.

 Given this stunning natural setting, there are plenty of activities to do in the Gorges du Verdon, and the landmark draws millions of visitors every year.
 But it wasn’t always like that!